 Having the proper type and amount of insulation will make your home more comfortable and help you reduce your heating and cooling costs by improving moisture control and reducing heat flow.

-Heat flow is the natural phenomenon that causes warmer air to flow to cooler spaces.
-In cooler months, heat flow causes warm air to flow from living spaces to adjacent, unheated areas including attics, basements and garages.
-Heated air can also move indirectly through flooring, walls and ceilings.
+Heat flow is a natural phenomenon that causes warmer air to flow to cooler spaces.
+In cooler months, heat flow causes warm air to flow from living spaces to adjacent, unheated areas including attics, basements, and garages.
+Heated air can also move indirectly through flooring, walls, and ceilings.
 During warmer months, heat flow is reversed as warmer air moves from exterior areas to the home’s interior.

 It’s important to remember that the actual heat flow resistance is dependent on a number of other factors besides the R-value.
 Insulation that is improperly installed, or that becomes compacted or damp will not perform to its full potential.

 Moisture control is another key element in reducing your heating and cooling costs.